bridgelauncher/.github/profile/README.md

     - Interact with the system wallpaper: set pages, set scroll position, send taps to live wallpapers,
     - Set status & navigation bar appearance (hide, light foreground, dark foreground),
     - Change the system night mode (requires granting `android.permission.WRITE_SECURE_SETTINGS` via `adb`),
-    - Lock (turn off) the screen (requires granting system admin access to Bridge Launcher and allowing projects to lock the screen in settings),
+    - Lock (turn off) the screen (requires enabling an accessibility service and allowing projects to lock the screen in settings),

 - Development features:
     - Export apps installed on the device and their icons to use during development,